Our COVID-19 Measures

 Australia & New Zealand

-Frequentis Australasia has offices in the four major cities Brisbane, Sydney, Melbourne and Perth and our business was therefore not affected during the travel restrictions.
-Frequentis Australasia staff in Melbourne and Sydney are working partly from home, the Brisbane and Perth offices are operating as usual.
+Frequentis Australasia has offices in the four major cities Brisbane, Sydney, Melbourne and Perth and our business is therefore not affected during the travel restrictions.

-Our regional customers appreciate that Frequentis has been continuing business as usual and providing extensive support during these challenging times.
-Frequentis is now supporting its customers to commence recovery from the impact of the pandemic.
+Our regional customers appreciate that Frequentis has been continuing business as usual and providing extensive support.
+Frequentis is working with its customers on delivering the large infrastructure investments the Australian Government commenced to further stimulate the economy.

 Frequentis Brazil remains fully operational and available to answer any queries.